Frequently Asked Questions

 What are the accommodations like?

 The Refuge is a cluster of small and medium-sized yurts set in a forest glade at the top of a large meadow overlooking the farm.
-The yurts have futon or foam mattresses on platform beds, no bunk beds.
+The yurts have double beds, no bunk beds.
 Each yurt has a desk and chair, and 2 or 3 windows plus a skylight.
 They are light and airy.
 Beds are made up with sheets, pillow and blanket.

 The yurts are comfortable, have doors, and decks surrounding them for relaxing and a beautiful fire pit for campfires at night.
 You will have the experience of being in nature, with birdsong, stars, weather and, yes, the occasional spider or mouse.

-Our beautiful adobe bathhouse, centrally located to the yurts, has three sinks, 3 hot showers with private changing rooms, and 2 flush toilets.
+Our beautiful cob bathhouse, centrally located to the yurts, has three sinks, 3 hot showers with private changing rooms, and 2 bathrooms.
 Just outside the bath house is a hot tub which we will prepare for you in the evenings.

 Is there power in the yurts/yurt village?

 Six of our yurts and our bathhouse are equipped with electric lights and outlets.
-The other six yurts are lit with solar lanterns that also have USB ports.
+The other six yurts are lit with solar lanterns.
 The walking path from the barn to the village is lit at night by solar lanterns.
 There is full electricity in the main barn where you will be dining and having meeting space, yoga, etc.

 Are rooms shared or private?

-We have 12 yurts.
-Six of them are private with one double bed each.
+We have 11 yurts.
+Five of them are private with one double bed in each.
 Four of them are shared, with two double beds in each and two are for groups, with four single beds each.
-We can sleep a total of 22 people.

 Do I need to bring my own linens and blankets?

-Our yurts are equipped with sheets, pillows and a blanket.
-During the early season (mid-May – June) and late season (mid-September – October) we encourage you to bring an extra blanket or sleeping bag for chilly nights.
+Our yurts are equipped with sheets, pillows, towels and blankets.
+During the early season (mid-May – June) and late season (mid-September – October) we encourage you to bring a sleeping bag if possible for chilly nights.

 How far are the yurts from the barn?